Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 4. Start small.

-Buy a small package to test the product first.
-This will help you understand whether it suits your taste and tolerance.
+First, purchase a small package to test the product.
+This will help you determine whether it suits your taste and tolerance.

 Common mistakes when choosing protein:

 • Buying the cheapest product.
-Cheap proteins may contain little protein and many unnecessary additives.
+Inexpensive proteins may contain little protein and a lot of unnecessary additives.

-• Blind trust in advertising.
+• Don't rely too much on advertising.
 Some brands promise unrealistic results in a short time.
-Choose products from well-known manufacturers with a good reputation.
+Choose products from reputable, well-known manufacturers.

 • Ignoring personal needs.
-The protein that works for your friend may not work for you due to differences in goals or body characteristics.
+A protein that works for your friend may not work for you due to differences in your goals or body characteristics.

-Success in using protein depends on its correct selection and proper use.
-If you have any doubts, consult a nutritionist or trainer to choose the best option.
+Successful protein use depends on choosing the right protein and using it correctly.
+If you have any doubts, consult a nutritionist or trainer to find the best option.

 5. How to choose protein for experienced athletes?

-For experienced athletes, the choice of protein becomes more targeted.
-While beginners only need to pay attention to basic criteria such as protein type and concentration, experienced athletes need to consider not only their current goals, but also the phase of the training cycle, the level of load, and the features of recovery.
+For experienced athletes, protein selection becomes more targeted.
+While beginners may simply focus on basic criteria such as protein type and concentration, experienced athletes need to consider not only their current goals but also the phase of their training cycle, the level of workload, and recovery needs.

-Why is protein selection different for advanced athletes?
+Why is protein selection different for experienced athletes?

-At an advanced stage, training becomes more intense and the tasks become more complex.
-Experienced athletes divide their training programs into periods of mass gain, drying, and maintaining shape.
-Accordingly, protein should be selected depending on the stage:
+At the advanced stage, training becomes more intense and the challenges more complex.
+Experienced athletes divide their training programs into periods of mass gain, cutting, and maintenance.
+Accordingly, protein intake should be selected based on the phase:

 • Mass gain.
-During this period, the body needs a large amount of calories, so preference is given to concentrates that contain not only protein, but also a moderate amount of carbohydrates and fats.
-This helps to quickly replenish energy reserves.
+During this period, the body requires a large amount of calories, so preference is given to concentrates that contain not only protein but also a moderate amount of carbohydrates and fats.
+This helps replenish energy reserves more quickly.

-• Drying.
-During the weight loss phase, it is important to choose proteins with a minimum content of carbohydrates and fats, such as isolate or hydrolysate.
-These types of protein help to preserve muscle mass during a calorie deficit.
+• Cutting.
+During the weight loss phase, it's important to choose proteins with minimal carbohydrate and fat content, such as isolate or hydrolysate.
+These types of protein help preserve muscle mass while in a calorie deficit.

 • Recovery.
-After injuries or intense training, you can use complex proteins that provide a gradual supply of amino acids.
-It is also recommended to add BCAA to speed up tissue regeneration.
+After injuries or intense training, you can use complex proteins, which provide a gradual supply of amino acids.
+Supplementing with BCAAs is also recommended to accelerate tissue regeneration.

 How to choose protein?